 88% of participants served will meet the performance level required to stay in good academic standing

 63% of new participants served each year will graduate within six years

 How to Apply

-Click on the “Apply now to TRIO” button at the bottom of this page, complete, print, sign, and submit the completed application to the WSU Tri-Cities TRIO SSS office by email at email@example.com, or bring it in person to East Building, room 203.
-Once the completed application is received, next steps will be provided.
+Complete the application and submit a signed copy to by email at email@example.com, or bring it in-person to East Building, room 203.
+Once we receive the completed application, we will send you the next steps.
 If you have any questions, feel free to contact us at 509-372-7157.

 NOTE: If you are under 24 years of age and considered a dependent for federal financial aid purposes (you are required to provide parental financial information on the FAFSA), you must add your taxable income and your parents’ together on the Income Verification.
 If federal financial aid considers you an independent student (you are not required to provide parental financial information on the FAFSA), you can qualify based on just your income.